Forrest Gump: Political interpretations

 In 1995, National Review included Forrest Gump in its list of the "Best 100 Conservative Movies" of all time, and ranked it number four on its "25 Best Conservative Movies of the Last 25 Years" list.
 National Review's John Miller wrote that "Tom Hanks plays the title-character, an amiable dunce who is far too smart to embrace the lethal values of the 1960s.
 The love of his life, wonderfully played by Robin Wright Penn, chooses a different path; she becomes a drug-addled hippie, with disastrous results."

 Professor James Burton at Salisbury University argues that conservatives claimed Forrest Gump as their own due less to the content of the film and more to the historical and cultural context of 1994.
-Burton claims that the film's content and advertising campaign were affected by the cultural climate of the 1990s, which emphasized family-values and American values, epitomized in the book Hollywood vs. America.
+Burton claims that the film's content and advertising campaign were affected by the cultural climate of the 1990s, which emphasized family values and American values, epitomized in the book Hollywood vs. America.
 He claims that this climate influenced the apolitical nature of the film, which allowed many different political interpretations.

 Some commentators see the conservative readings of Forrest Gump as indicating the death of irony in American culture.
 Vivian Sobchack notes that the film's humor and irony rely on the assumption of the audience's historical knowledge.

 Soundtrack

-The 32-song soundtrack from the film was released on July 6, 1994.
-With the exception of a lengthy suite from Alan Silvestri's score, all the songs are previously released; the soundtrack includes songs from Bob Dylan, Elvis Presley, Creedence Clearwater Revival, Aretha Franklin, Lynyrd Skynyrd, Three Dog Night, the Byrds, the Beach Boys, the Jimi Hendrix Experience, the Doors, the Mamas & the Papas, the Doobie Brothers, Simon & Garfunkel, Bob Seger, and Buffalo Springfield among others.
-Music producer Joel Sill reflected on compiling the soundtrack: "We wanted to have very recognizable material that would pinpoint time periods, yet we didn't want to interfere with what was happening cinematically."
-The two-disc album has a variety of music from the 1950s–1980s performed by American artists.
-According to Sill, this was due to Zemeckis' request, "All the material in there is American.
+The soundtrack, featuring 32 songs from the film, was released on July 6, 1994.
+With the exception of a lengthy suite of themes from Alan Silvestri's original score, all the songs are previously released.
+Among the artists featured in the film are Elvis Presley, Bob Dylan, Hank Williams, Creedence Clearwater Revival, Aretha Franklin, Lynyrd Skynyrd, Three Dog Night, The Byrds, The Beach Boys, The Jimi Hendrix Experience, The Doors, Canned Heat, Harry Nilsson, The Mamas & the Papas, The Doobie Brothers, Simon & Garfunkel, Bob Seger, Randy Newman, Willie Nelson, Fleetwood Mac, KC & The Sunshine Band, and Buffalo Springfield.
+Reflecting on compiling the soundtrack, music producer Joel Sill stated "We wanted to have very recognizable material that would pinpoint time periods, yet we didn't want to interfere with what was happening cinematically."
+The film and the two-disc album have a variety of music from the 1950s to the 1980s performed by American artists.
+According to Sill, Zemeckis requested this because he thought that American music was the only kind of music Forrest would buy, further stating "All the material in there is American.
 Bob (Zemeckis) felt strongly about it.
 He felt that Forrest wouldn't buy anything but American."

 The soundtrack reached a peak of number 2 on the Billboard album chart.
 The soundtrack went on to sell twelve million copies, and is one of the top selling albums in the US.
 The Oscar-nominated score for the film was composed and conducted by Alan Silvestri and released on August 2, 1994.